 This is cited as one of the reasons Forgotten Realms was moved forward a good century!
 Drizzt and Elminster are just about the only two still around, and they're both very, very busy.

-Coll from The Prydain Chronicles.
+Coll from the Chronicles of Prydain.
 Taran is quite surprised to learn his bald, peace-loving, pig-tending father figure is not only considered a hero, but responsible for rescuing a certain pig from the Big Bad's lair.
 (It was a very special pig.)

 Aral Vorkosigan hasn't retired; he's physically unable to.
 That said, he has gone from being Prime Minister and an active voice in the Council of Counts to the Viceroy of Sergyar, with Miles taking over the Council duties.
 With Aral, that's as close as he'll get.